Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 The bubbling phenomenon for holomorphic curves also occurs in the case of symplectic vortices and prevents compactness of the moduli spaces.
 However, once one incorporates bubbles and fixes the homology class the moduli spaces become compact, as we now explain following Salamon et al \cite{ci:symvortex} who proved compactness of the moduli space of vortices of fixed homology class in the case that $X$ has no holomorphic spheres, and Mundet \cite{mun:ham} and Ott \cite{ott:remov} who compactify the moduli space of vortices by allowing bubbling in the fibers of $P(X)$.

 \begin{definition} Suppose that $X$ is a Hamiltonian $K$-manifold equipped with an invariant almost complex structure $J$ and $C$ is a connected smooth projective curve.
-A {\em nodal gauged $n$-marked map} from $C$ to $X$ with underlying bundle $P$ consists of a datum $(P,A,\hat{C},{u},\ul{z})$ where \begin{enumerate} \item {\rm (Bundle and Connection)} $P \to C$ is a $K$-bundle and $A$ is a connection on $P$; \item {\rm (Stable section)} $u: \hat{C} \to P(X)$ is a stable map of base degree one, that is, $\pi \circ u: \hat{C} \to C$ is a stable map of class $[C]$; \item {\rm (Markings)} an $n$-tuple $\ul{z} = (z_1,\ldots,z_n) \in \hat{C}^n$ of distinct, smooth points of $\hat{C}$. \end{enumerate} An {\em isomorphism} of nodal gauged maps $(\hat{C}',A',{u}',\ul{z}'),(\hat{C}'',A'',{u}'',\ul{z}'')$ with bundles $P',P''$ consists of \begin{enumerate} \item {\rm (Domain automorphism)} an automorphism of the domain $\psi: \hat{C}' \to \hat{C}''$, inducing the identity on $C$, and \item {\rm (Bundle automorphism)} a bundle isomorphism $\phi: P' \to P''$, inducing the identity on $C$, \end{enumerate} intertwining the connections and maps and exchanging the markings, that is, \begin{enumerate} \item {\rm (Isomorphism of connections)} $\phi^* A'' = A'$, \item {\rm (Isomorphism of maps)} ${u}'' = \phi(X) \circ {u}' \circ \psi^{-1} $ where $\phi(X): P(X) \to P'(X)$ is the map induced by $\phi$ and \item {\rm (Isomorphism of markings)} $\psi(z_i') = z_i'', i =1,\ldots, n$. \end{enumerate} A {\em nodal vortex} is a nodal gauged map such that the principal component is a vortex and there are no automorphisms with trivial bundle automorphism (gauge transformation).
-A nodal vortex is {\em stable} if it has finite automorphism group under the action of gauge transformations.
-That is, a nodal gauged map is a vortex if the principal component is a vortex and each sphere bubble $C_i$ on which $u_i$ is constant has at least three marked or singular points.
+A {\em nodal gauged $n$-marked map} from $C$ to $X$ with underlying bundle $P$ consists of a datum $(P,A,\hat{C},{u},\ul{z})$ where \begin{enumerate} \item {\rm (Bundle and Connection)} $P \to C$ is a $K$-bundle and $A$ is a connection on $P$; \item {\rm (Nodal section)} $u: \hat{C} \to P(X)$ is a map from nodal curve $\hat{C}$ to $P(X)$ of base degree one, that is, $\pi \circ u: \hat{C} \to C$ is a map of class $[C]$; \item {\rm (Markings)} an $n$-tuple $\ul{z} = (z_1,\ldots,z_n) \in \hat{C}^n$ of distinct, smooth points of $\hat{C}$. \end{enumerate} An {\em isomorphism} of nodal gauged maps $(\hat{C}',A',{u}',\ul{z}'),(\hat{C}'',A'',{u}'',\ul{z}'')$ with bundles $P',P''$ consists of \begin{enumerate} \item {\rm (Domain automorphism)} an automorphism of the domain $\psi: \hat{C}' \to \hat{C}''$, inducing the identity on $C$, and \item {\rm (Bundle automorphism)} a bundle isomorphism $\phi: P' \to P''$, inducing the identity on $C$, \end{enumerate} intertwining the connections and maps and exchanging the markings, that is, \begin{enumerate} \item {\rm (Isomorphism of connections)} $\phi^* A'' = A'$, \item {\rm (Isomorphism of maps)} ${u}'' = \phi(X) \circ {u}' \circ \psi^{-1} $ where $\phi(X): P(X) \to P'(X)$ is the map induced by $\phi$ and \item {\rm (Isomorphism of markings)} $\psi(z_i') = z_i'', i =1,\ldots, n$. \end{enumerate} A {\em nodal vortex} is a nodal gauged map such that the principal component is a vortex and there are no automorphisms with trivial bundle automorphism (gauge transformation).
+A nodal vortex is {\em stable} if the map $u: \hat{C} \to P(X)$ is a stable map from the marked curve $(\hat{C},\ul{z})$ and the pair $(A,u)$ has finite automorphism group under the action of gauge transformations.
 Note that there is no condition on the number of special points on the principal component.
 In particular, constant gauged maps with no markings can be stable.
+For any map ${u}:\hat{C} \to P(X)$, the {\em homology class} $[u] \in H_2^K(X,\Z)$ of ${u}$ is the push-forward of $[\hat{C}]$ under a map $u_K: \hat{C} \to X_K$ obtained from a classifying map for $P$. \end{definition} .1in